 Exelon believes that a broad approach is required to better enrich the communities we serve.
 Every company has a vision of tomorrow.
 Ours is pragmatic, focused on the people and programs we know will help us get there.

-In 2011, Exelon made over 3,800 grants totaling nearly $25 million to non-profit organizations.
-Our employees donated over $4 million for the annual Exelon-United Way campaign.
+In 2012, Exelon provided over $27 million in grants to non-profit organizations.
+Our employees pledged over $6.5 million for the annual Exelon-United Way campaign.
 We focus our corporate giving in four areas and give to the communities in which we live and serve and encourage our employees to support the organizations that they value.

 - Education.
 Programs that encourage students to stay in school and promote math and science.
 Exelon Corporation supports two Chicago Public School charter schools, the Rowe-Clark Math and Science Academy (High School) and the Rowe Elementary School providing children with access to the kind of education needed to compete and succeed in the global marketplace.